codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

     <programlisting language="java"
     >[jcp:org.forgerock.doc.jcite.test.Test:--- mainMethod]</programlisting>

-See the `forgerock-doc-maven-plugin-test` project for an example.
+See the `forgerock-doc-maven-plugin-test` project for an example.test commit

 * * *
 This work is licensed under the Creative Commons